sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

 #### Step 5 – Start training

 - Click **Start training**.
-- The spinner and message “Training in progress...
-Please wait.” appear.
+- The spinner and message "Training in progress...
+Please wait." appear.
 - The **Training log** area starts to fill with:
   - latent cache output
   - text encoder cache output
   - training progress (`steps: ...`, loss values, etc.)

+**During training**:
+- If sample generation is enabled, the sample gallery will automatically refresh every 30 seconds to show newly generated samples.
+- The system monitors RAM usage and will automatically abort training if RAM exceeds 95% to prevent system lockups.

+**Log stream management**:
+- If the browser tab goes to sleep or you reload the page during training, click **"Resume log stream"** to reconnect and view the latest log content.
+- The log stream will automatically resume if training is still active.

 At the end:

-- On success you’ll see:
+- On success you'll see:

   - `TRAINING COMPLETED!`
   - Path to the final LoRA file.
   - Path to the log file.
+  - If samples were enabled, the sample gallery will show all generated samples.

-- On error you’ll see:
+- On error you'll see:

   - `TRAINING ABORTED WITH ERROR (exit code X)`
   - A note to check the log file for details.
+  - If the error was due to high RAM usage (>95%), a specific message will be shown.

 ---